oVirt/ovirt-site/source/testing/testcase/-hosted-engine-iscsi-multiple-lun-support.html.md

 ## Description

-As part of [ Self Hosted Engine iSCSI Support Feature](Features/Self_Hosted_Engine_iSCSI_Support) this case is meant to test setup when multiple LUN are available on the iSCSI target
+As part of [ Self Hosted Engine iSCSI Support Feature](Features/Self_Hosted_Engine_iSCSI_Support) this case is meant to test setup when multiple LUN are available on the iSCSI target.

+See  - Hosted Engine on iSCSI setup doesn't allow LUN choice

 ## Setup